 Racial Diversity: On Friday, February 21st, Dr. Tiffany Bordonada offered a workshop on Racial Diversity.
 Dr. Bordonada is an assistant professor in the Department of Counseling and Human Services and co-director of the Clinical Mental Health Counseling graduate program.
 Dr. Bordonada will expand on the importance of a productive and equal learning environment for all.
 She spoke about teaching strategies and reflective student assignments that celebrate diversity and increase racial awareness.

-- All About Gender: On Thursday, February 27th, Dr. Paul Datti will presented All About Gender.
+- All About Gender: On Thursday, February 27th, Dr. Paul Datti presented All About Gender.
 Dr. Datti is an associate professor at the University of Scranton where he directs the Counseling and Human Services program.
 Dr. Datti discussed the terms related to gender identity, reducing sexism and cisgenderism, adopting inclusive language and actions, and reducing bias and avoiding misgendering.

 - Veteran Students: On Friday, May 1st, Dr. Mary Troy presented a workshop discussing Veteran student and issues related to their experience in higher education.
 Dr. Troy is an assistant professor in the Counseling and Human Services department.
 Her presentation highlighted veteran student challenges in starting and finishing college, and strategies for veteran student retention and success.